-The campus endorsement application process and resources are in the Goldwater Fellowships Toolkit article (Handshake login required).
+The campus nomination application process and resources are in the Goldwater Fellowships Toolkit article (Handshake login required).

 For more information, schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, through Handshake (login required).

 Davidson Goldwater Scholars & Honorable Mentions

 2021 - Paul Gomez '22, Andrea Liu '23